|

 Rye

-What to see in Hastings Shipwreck Heritage Centre - Rock-a-Nore Road Hastings Old Town Contact Information Call (01424) 437452.
-The Amsterdam - The remains of a Dutch East Indiaman which sank in 1749 can still be seen on the beach at low tide.
+Places to visit in and around Hastings Shipwreck Heritage Centre - Rock-a-Nore Road Hastings Old Town Contact Information Call (01424) 437452.
+The Amsterdam - The remains of a Dutch East Indiaman ship which sank in 1749 can still be seen on the beach at low tide.
 Crazy - Adventure Golf - Marine Parade Contact Information: Telephone: 01424 437227 Clambers Play Centre - Adventure play for under 12's plus golf course.
-White Rock Gardens Hastings East Sussex TN34 1LD Telephone: 01424 423778 Underwater World - Rock-a-Nore Road Hastings East Sussex Contact Information: Telephone: 01424 718776 Hastings Castle -
+White Rock Gardens Hastings East Sussex TN34 1LD Telephone: 01424 423778 Underwater World - Rock-a-Nore Road Hastings East Sussex Contact Information: Telephone: 01424 718776 Hastings Castle Battle Abbey - Built to commemorate the battle of Hastings Map of Hastings area View Larger Map